-Annual Gynecology Exam in Honolulu HI
+Annual Gynecology Exams in Honolulu

 Going to the gynecologist isn’t something women eagerly anticipate.
-The anxiety and discomfort women feel is increased when it’s their first annual exam.
+The anxiety and discomfort women feel are increased when it’s their first annual exam.
 There are a few things to keep in mind before having your first annual exam.

 How should I prepare for my exam?